darfink/region-rs/README.md

 ## Platforms

-This library provides CI for the following targets:
+This library provides CI for these targets:

 - Linux
   * `aarch64-linux-android`